kevincrawfordknight/knifer/README.md

 This code using a neural language model, along with beam search, to decipher text.

-## Getting started
+## Programs and scripts

+### run.endtoend

-The script run.endtoend creates train/test data, builds an LM, and deciphers a text.
+Creates train/test data, builds an LM, and deciphers a text.
 It takes about 10 minutes to run.

-## Programs and scripts

 ### makedata-small